Skip to main content

 Recording

-Trustee Boards and leaders should review the incident reports as part of their regular meeting agenda (under Safety Items).
+Trustee Boards and volunteers should review the incident reports as part of their regular meeting agenda (under Safety Items).

 This helps them to both identify any common accident trends that you may need to address, and potential safety issues within your meeting place, as well as keeping a clear account of any incident should you need to refer back to it.